smurashov/pumphouse/doc/RESOURCES.md

 per-tenant, per-host or per-application basis, or any others.
 See below for the list of currently supported strategies.

+Pumphouse supports the following strategies for all resources:

+- **all** moves all resources of this type to the target cloud, if it is allowed by the target capacity.
+Implementation of this strategy should support in-advance verification of target capacity and warn the user if it is insufficient for the full migration.
+- **tenant** strategy is needed to limit the area of effect of potential downtime due to migration.
+It migrates all resources that belong to specified tenant.
+Technically it means that the list of resources in source cloud must be filtered by tenant prior to the migration.
+- **specific** resources startegy is underlying for all other strategies: it allows for migration of explicitly listed resources (usually specified by their respective IDs).
+- **public** strategy allows to filter resources that could be shared among tenants from resources that are only visible to the owner tenant (usually images and flavors)
+- **used** strategy filters resources that are somehow used to create dependent resoucres.
+For example, image is used if there is a running instance or multiple instances based on it, etc.
+- **host** strategy filters resources that are associated with particular hypervisor hosts (usually virtual servers).

 #### Migration path

 Different types of resources require different approach to the migration